• Skip to main content

 • If a recipe says 1 cup of sifted flour, sift the flour, then measure or weigh it.

-As mentioned in the first question, different flours and flour brands have different weights and densities, so if one website is using one brand, another may be using a different brand.
+Different flours and flour brands have different weights and densities, so if one website is using one brand, another may be using a different brand.
 That being said, there shouldn't be a drastic difference across websites (or even recipe books) when it comes to weights for the same ingredient, a difference of a few grams is nothing to worry about.
 ALWAYS use the weight the recipe author states in their recipe rather than what you think it should be, because that is the weight they used to develop the recipe.

 Scales Can Be Used for More Than Flour